Nonnie2022/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to move files beginning with uppercase
+script that deletes all files in the current working directory thatend with the character ~